Tokazama/AxisIndices.jl/docs/src/coeftable.md

 # Making a CoefTable

+This example will guide you through manipulating the pretty printing framework.
-Let's see if we can recreate the coefficient table from StatsBase.jl.
+We'll motivate this by trying to recreate the coefficient table from StatsBase.jl.

+## Creating the Table
 ```julia
 julia> using AxisIndices, DataFrames, GLM, Distributions